tantruongtd-itr/whatsapp-test/Whatapps.md

 There is another way to do those step using Whatsapp business platform cloud API

+> [!NOTE]
-Note: On-premise is another option for Whatsapp business platform but it is not as convenient and we need additional fee for maintaining hosting server to manage them.
+> On-premise is another option for Whatsapp business platform but it is not as convenient and we need additional fee for maintaining hosting server to manage them.

+## Requisites

+* Create a Meta business profile [here](https://www.facebook.com/business).

+* Connect a WhatsApp number to the profile.

+* Obtain the account 's Whatsapp API key.

+## API

+As far as I see, currently Whatsapp doesn't support API to verify number exists maybe there 's a work around by:

+* Trigger send message API [document here](https://developers.facebook.com/docs/whatsapp/cloud-api/reference/messages#text-messages)
+* Listen the response using webhook and check if message is successfully sent.

 ## Fee